 The real star of the show however is the decor, with a long glass case lining one side of the street, filled with a wide variety of perfectly arranged Belgian beers (and their matching glasses, naturally).

-Take a stroll on Laangestraat
+9. Take a stroll on Laangestraat

 PS: Don’t forget to peep in through the window at Shoerecrafting (Langestraat 13), where master Luc Decuyper restores shoes with love and care.
 This is probably one of the most charming storefronts you’ll ever come across.

-Take a trip around the concert hall (Concertgebouw)
+10. Take a trip around the concert hall (Concertgebouw)

 Address: Het Zand 34

-Modern architecture isn’t exactly the first thing people think of when it comes to things to do in Bruges, but your trip to this city isn’t complete without at least a stop by the city’s Concertgebouw, a massive and mega-modern relic from Bruges’ stint as European capital of culture of 2002.
+Sure, modern architecture isn’t exactly the first thing people think of when it comes to things to do in Bruges, but your trip to this city isn’t complete without at least a stop by the Concertgebouw, a massive and mega-modern relic from Bruges’ stint as European capital of culture of 2002.

-Learn about the city’s 2 mile beer pipeline at De Halve Maan Brewery
+11. Learn about the city’s 2 mile beer pipeline at De Halve Maan Brewery

 Address: Walplein 26

 Spanning back six generations is the Bruges institution of the De Halve Maan Brewery, famed for cooking up the city’s beloved Brugse Zot beer.
 Naturally, a stop here is a must when you’re in Bruges.